hazeez/study/docs/exercises/exercise05.md

 title: Exercise05
+Author: hazeez
+Date: Mar 09, 2020

 # Normal Distribution is a probability distribution.

-### The topic in question is - Is normal distribution a probability distribution?
+The topic in question is - Is normal distribution a probability distribution?
 Yes, it is and this writeup provides justification as to why it is so!

 ## Revisiting the Normal distribution